 Lilies will go dormant during the winter.
 Cut them back to about 6 inches above the root ball.
 They can stay in the pond all winter and will come back in the spring.

-Did you know when water is splashed on top of a lily pad leaf that it gets it wet...but when water is splashed onto a lily leaf that it rolls right off as if it has been treated with rain-x?
+Did you know when water is splashed on top of a lily pad leaf that it gets it wet...but when water is splashed onto a lotus leaf that it rolls right off as if it has been treated with rain-x?
 Yes!
 Sometimes before lotus plants get big enough to be obvious (their leaves rise out of the water) it can be a question if it is a lotus or a lily pad.
 Now you know how to find out - just splash some water!

 Want to read more about pond plants?
 There are a variety of aquatic plants!
 Click HERE to check it out!